nicholaswmin/ot-session-monitoring-test-case/README.md

 To illustrate this we:

 - Chose a sample date: **March 6, 2020 00:00.000Z** to **March 6, 2020 23:59.999Z**.
-- Downloaded all events for this timeframe in a JSON textfile, located in this repo.
+- Downloaded all events for this date in a [JSON textfile][mar-6-events-json], located in this repo.
-- Replay those events to get the created streams and their total duration.
+- Replay those events to get the streams and their total publish durations.
-- Get the total duration of all created streams *in minutes*, and see if they align with what the [Insights Dashboard][insights-dashboard] states is the minutes usage for **March 6**.
+- Get the sum of duration of all streams.
+- Check if they align with what the [Insights Dashboard][insights-dashboard] states is the published minutes usage for **March 6**.

 They do not align.
 We calculate **46951 minutes** while the [Insights Dashboard][insights-dashboard] states that we used **43564 minutes**.